 Not only is God good and just, he is also merciful and loving.

 John 3:16 says that God loved us enough to send his own Son, Jesus, to die on our behalf.
+Jesus also rose from the grave to conquer death for us.
 This is the hope we have.

 For our sake, God made Jesus to be sin who knew no sin, so that in him we might become the righteousness of God.—2 Corinthians 5:21